Join our VIP Club today! Join Now

 Solventless concentrates are made without chemicals.
 It relies on physical processes like heat and pressure to extract the cannabinoids.
 Rosin and kief are examples of solventless concentrates.
 They are generally considered purer since no chemicals are involved in their production.

-How to Consume Cannabis Concentrates
+How to Use Cannabis Concentrates

-1. Dabbing: is one of the most popular methods for consuming concentrates.
+1. Dabbing: One of the most popular methods for consuming concentrates.
 It requires a dab rig which is a special type of water pipe.
 The dab rig is used to vaporize the concentrate at a high temperature.
 This provides an intense and fast-acting high.
 For those new to concentrates, it is advisable to start with a small amount.
 Dabbing brings on a quick effect and can be quite overwhelming.
 New users are often caught off-guard.

-3. Vape Cartridges: come filled with distillate or CO2 oil.
-They are pre-filled vape cartridges which users find convenient and discreet to use.
-They can easily be attached to a battery for use.
-The device is called a vape pen.
+3. Vape Cartridges: Sleep pods pre-filled with an oil concentrate, vape cartridges are convenient and discreet to use.
+Theyโ€™re designed to be attached to a battery for use, known as a vape pen.
 It is an excellent option for those who would like to consume concentrates on the go.

 4. Topping Off Flower: Some users prefer to sprinkle a small amount of concentrate, such as kief or wax, on top of cannabis flower before smoking.
 This boosts the potency and effects of the flower, offering a more intense experience.